CosmicCanCodes/Tudu-list/README.md

 - View Finished Tasks: Users can view a list of tasks that have been marked as completed.

-- Filtering: Users can switch between different views **(There might be additional featers added in the future)**
+- Filtering: Users can switch between different views **(There might be additional feats added in the future)**

 - All Tasks: Display a list of all taks, including completed and pending ones.